Fanny Bullock Workman: Move to Europe and cycling tours

+Relocation to Europe and the turn to travel

-In 1889 the Workman family relocated to Germany citing William's health, although Pauly speculates that this may have been merely a pretext, for he recovered surprisingly quickly.
+In 1889 the Workman family relocated to Germany due to William Workman's health, although Pauly speculates that this may have been merely a pretext because he recovered surprisingly quickly.
 The couple's second child, Siegfried, was born shortly after they arrived in Dresden.
-Fanny chose not to conform to the traditionally circumscribed roles of wife and mother, and became an author and adventurer.
-Less than a year had gone by since Siegfried's birth when the two children were entrusted to nurses, allowing both parents to embark on a series of journeys on a safety bicycle, a recently popular invention.
+Fanny Workman chose not to conform to the traditionally circumscribed roles of wife and mother, and became an author and adventurer.
+Less than a year after Siegfried's birth, the two children were entrusted to nurses, allowing both parents to embark on a series of journeys on a safety bicycle, a recently popular invention.

 She lived a vigorous life that diverged from idealized femininity in the 1800s.
 As a feminist, Fanny considered herself an example of the idea that women could equal and excel over men in the arduous life, and embodied the New Woman ethos of the day.

 Through cycling, Fanny sought more than simple exercise, liberation form the painful memories of her son and an escape to the exotic.
 She completely disregarded societal expectations of the traditional wife committed to family life.
 Instead, she aimed at a different identity, one that freed her from conventional female responsibilities and that also allowed her to pursue her own ambitions.

 Moreover, as Miller points out in her book about women explorers, since the ideal family of the time was a large one and information about birth control was not easily available, William's medical knowledge must have been invaluable.
 The Workmans left their children with nurses while they took long trips.

 What started as simple trips to near cities soon transformed into complex cycling expeditions through countries like Italy, France, or Switzerland.

+European expeditions and mountaineering

+Between 1888 and 1893, the Workmans took bicycling tours of Switzerland, France, and Italy.

+In 1891, Fanny became one of the first women to climb Mont Blanc.
+She also was one of the first women to climb the Jungfrau and the Matterhorn; her guide was Peter Taugwalder, who had made the first ascent with Edward Whymper.

 In 1893, Siegfried died from a combination of influenza and pneumonia.
 After his death, according to Pauly, Workman, through her bicycle tours, "aggressively pursued an alternative identity, one that liberated her from the conventional responsibilities of wife and mother and allowed for her interests and ambitions".

+In 1893, the couple decided to explore areas beyond Europe and headed for Algeria, Indochina, and India.
+These longer trips were Fanny's idea.

+The couple's first extended tour was a 2,800 mi bicycle trip across Spain in 1895; each of them carried 20 lb of luggage and they averaged 45 mi a day, sometimes riding up to 80 mi.

 They missed their daughter's wedding to Sir Alexander MacRobert in 1911 while exploring in the Karakoram.